 In this post, we take a deep dive into RAD, examining the methodology, reviewing its advantages and disadvantages, comparing it to agile, and exploring the tools.

 Though exact practices and tools vary between specific methods, the underlying rapid application development phases remain the same:

 1. Define Requirements

-Rather than requiring that you spend months developing specifications with users, RAD begins by defining a loose set of requirements.
+Rather than making you spend months developing specifications with users, RAD begins by defining a loose set of requirements.
 We say loose because among the key principles of rapid application development is the permission to change requirements at any point in the cycle.

-Instead of committing to hard and fast specifications, developers gather the product’s “gist.”
-The client provides their vision for the product, and comes to an agreement with developers on the requirements that satisfy that vision.
+Basically, developers gather the product’s “gist.”
+The client provides their vision for the product and comes to an agreement with developers on the requirements that satisfy that vision.

 In this rapid application development phase, the developer’s goal is to build something that they can demonstrate to the client.
 This can be a prototype that satisfies all or only a portion of requirements (as in early stage prototyping).

 This prototype may cut corners to reach a working state, and that’s acceptable.
-Most RAD approaches have a finalization stage at which developers pay down technical debts accrued by early prototypes.
+Most RAD programming approaches have a finalization stage where developers pay down technical debt accrued by early prototypes.

 3. Absorb Feedback

 With a recent prototype prepared, RAD developers present their work to the client or end-users.
-They collect feedback on everything from interface to functionality—it is here where product requirements may come under scrutiny.
+They collect feedback on everything from interface to functionality—it is here where product requirements might come under scrutiny.